equipez/setup_mex/README.md

 - Fortran

     - Install Xcode with Clang
-    - In [terminal](https://support.apple.com/en-hk/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac), change the directory to the folder of the repository, run
+    - In [terminal](https://support.apple.com/en-hk/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac), change the directory to the folder of the repository, and run
       ```bash
       sudo bash install_oneapi_macos.sh
       ```
-    - In MATLAB, change the directory to the folder of the repository, run
+    - In MATLAB, change the directory to the folder of the repository, and run
       ```matlab
       try_mex_setup('fortran')
       ```